lsst-sqre/sqr-068/index.rst

 In the current EFD implementation, data replication between the Summit and USDF is done throught the Kafka Mirror Maker 2 connector (MM2) :cite:`SQR-050`.

 The EFD replication service allows for one-way replication (or active/standby replication) from the Summit to the USDF.
-We have measured sub-second latency for a high throughput topic from the MTM1M3 subsystem in that set up.
+We have measured sub-second latency for high throughput topics in the MTM1M3 subsystem in this set up.

 In Sasquatch, two-way replication (or active/active replication) is now required.
-With two-way replication, metrics computed at USDF (e.g. from Prompt Processing), for example, are sent to the USDF instance of Sasquatch and replicated to the Summit.
+With two-way replication, metrics computed at USDF (e.g. from Prompt Processing), for example, sent to the USDF instance of Sasquatch can be replicated to the Summit.

 In addition to the instance of MM2 configured at USDF to replicate Observatory telemetry, events and metrics from the Summit, Sasquatch adds a second instance of MM2 at the Summit.